wrench-project/wrench/doc/getting_started.md

 ├── CMakeModules
 │   └── FindSimGrid.cmake
 ├── src/
-│   ├── SimpleSimulator.cpp
-│   ├── SimpleStandardJobScheduler.cpp
+│   ├── Simulator.cpp
-│   ├── SimpleStandardJobScheduler.h
+│   ├── Controller.cpp
-│   ├── SimpleWMS.cpp
+├── include/
-│   └── SimpleWMS.h
+│   └── Controller.h
-├── test/
-├── doc/
 ├── build/
 └── data/
-    └── platform-files/
-        └── hosts.xml
+    └── platform.xml
 ~~~~~~~~~~~~~

-The `simplesimulator.cpp` source file contains the class representing the simulator
+The `Simulator.cpp` source file contains the `main()` function of the simulator, which
-(either cloud or batch). `simplestandardjobscheduler.h` and `simplestandardjobscheduler.cpp`
-contain a simple implementation for a `wrench::StandardJobScheduler`; `simplewms.h`
+initializes a simulated platform and services running on this platform;
-and `simplewms.cpp` denote the implementation of a simple workflow management system.
+`Controller.h` and `Controller.cpp` contain the implementation of an execution
-Example platform and workflow files are also generated into the `data` folder.
+controller, which executes a workflow on the available services.
+The simulator
+takes as command-line argument a path to a platform description file in XML,
+which is available in `data/platform.xml`.
 These
 files provide the minimum necessary implementation for a WRENCH-enabled simulator.

 The `wrench-init` tool only requires a single argument, the name of the folder where